hojabri/geolocation/README.md

 - Configuration files are located under ``configs`` folder.
 - Format of the configuration file is YAML.

+#### GEO_CITY_DB:
+The file name of GEO DB.
+(The latest version will be downloaded from https://dev.maxmind.com/geoip/geoip2/geolite2/ each time you run the api, and will be scheduled to download it every day.
+It needs you to sign up and create a License Key)
+It is located under the ``geodb`` folder.

 ## How to run